-QuickTest Professional Web Add-in Extensibility is a Software Development Kit (SDK) that enables you to support testing applications that use thirdparty and custom Web controls that are not supported out-of-the-box by the QuickTest Professional Web Add-in.
+QuickTest Professional Web Add-in Extensibility is an SDK (Software Development Kit) package that enables you to support testing applications that use third-party and custom Web controls that are not supported out-of-the-box by the QuickTest Professional Web Add-in.

-The QuickTest Professional Web Add-in Extensibility SDK provides the following:
+The QuickTest Professional Web Add-in Extensibility SDK installation provides the following:

+- ➤ An API that enables you to extend the QuickTest Professional Web Add-in to support custom Web controls.

+- ➤ The Help (available from Start > Programs > QuickTest Professional > Extensibility > Documentation), which includes the following:

+- ➤ A Developer Guide

+- ➤ An API Reference

+- ➤ A Toolkit Configuration Schema Help

+- ➤ The QuickTest Test Object Schema Help

+- ➤ A printer-friendly (PDF) version of the Developers Guide (available from Start > Programs > QuickTest Professional > Extensibility > Documentation and in the <QuickTest Professional installation folder>\help\Extensibility folder).

-- An API that enables you to extend the QuickTest Professional Web Add-in to support custom Web controls - > The online Web Add-in Extensibility Help, which includes the following: - ► A Developer's Guide - ► An API Reference - ► A Toolkit Configuration Schema Help - ► The QuickTest Test Object Schema Help - ► A printer-friendly (PDF) version of the Developer's Guide - Sample Web Add-in Extensibility toolkit support sets that extend QuickTest support for the following environments: - ► The ASP .NET AJAX control toolkit - A sample Web toolkit that includes controls named Book and UsedBooksTable
+- ➤ Sample Web Add-in Extensibility toolkit support sets that extend QuickTest support for the following environments: - ➤ The ASP .NET AJAX control toolkit - ➤ A sample Web toolkit that includes controls named Book and UsedBooksTable

-- ► How This Guide Is Organized on page 8
+- ➤ How This Guide Is Organized on page 8

-- ► Who Should Read This Guide on page 10
+- ➤ Who Should Read This Guide on page 10

-- > QuickTest Professional Online Documentation on page 10
+- ➤ QuickTest Professional Online Documentation on page 10

-- ► Additional Online Resources on page 12
+- ➤ Additional Online Resources on page 12

-- ► Typographical Conventions on page 14